-At present, there are no regulations on data privacy that apply to all sectors, although specifically for electronic systems, data protection is governed under the Electronic Information and Transactions (EIT) Law (Law No. 11 of 2008, as amended by Law No. 19 of 2016), and Ministry of Communications and Information Technology (MCIT) Regulation No. 20 of 2016 on Personal Data Protection in Electronic Systems, which are considered umbrella regulations for personal data.
-Under the EIT Law and its implementing regulation, the acquisition, collection, processing, analysis, storage, display, disclosure, transmission, dissemination, and deletion of personal data in electronic systems must be based on written and/or electronic consent from the personal data owner.
+Personal Data Protection (PDP) Law was finally passed on 20 September 2022, it is largely modelled on the European Union's General Data Protection Regulation (GDPR).
+The existing data privacy legislation, i.e., the Electronic Information and Transactions (EIT) Law (Law No. 11 of 2008, as amended by Law No. 19 of 2016), and Ministry of Communications and Information Technology (MCIT) Regulation No. 20 of 2016 on Personal Data Protection in Electronic Systems, will remain in force to the extent they do not conflict with the PDP Law.

+Under the EIT Law and its implementing regulation, the

+acquisition, collection, processing, analysis, storage, display, disclosure, transmission, dissemination, and deletion of personal data in electronic systems must be based on written and/or electronic consent from the personal data owner.
+In addition to the said stipulation, the PDP Law creates additional important rights for the personal data owner that include the right to withdraw consent, restrict processing, and object to decisionmaking based solely on automated processing, including profiling.

 Data collection, use, and disclosure within the financial services sector mirrors in practice the EIT regime.
 For banks, under the Banking Law (Law No. 7 of 1992, as amended by Law No. 10 of 1998 and Law No. 11 of 2020 on Job Creation), banks are prohibited from disclosing information on their customers to third parties, except in specific circumstances as mandated by law, i.e., for taxation purposes, debt settlements, criminal proceeding purposes, civil lawsuits between banks and customers, interbank information exchange, and inheritance.
-Under BI Regulation No. 22/20/PBI/2020 on the Protection of Indonesian Bank Customers, banks must obtain written customer consent before disclosing their personal data to third parties.
+Under BI Reg.
+22, banks must obtain written customer consent before disclosing their personal data to third parties.

-The above is further refined in OJK Regulation No. 1/POJK.07/2013 on Consumer Protection in the Financial Services Sector as amended several times, last by OJK Regulation No. 31/POJK.07/2020 on the Organization of Consumer and Public Services by OJK within the Financial Services Sector ('OJK Reg.
-1').
+The above is further refined in the newly issued OJK's consumer protection rules, OJK Regulation 6/POJK.07/2022 on Consumer Protection in the Financial Services Sector, that revokes its antecedent, OIK Regulation No. 1/POJK.07/2013 as amended several times ("OJK Reg.
+6").
 OJK Reg.
-1 provides that financial institutions (banks, business players in capital markets, insurance, pension funds, finance companies, and other financial institutions) are prohibited from providing third parties with data and/or information on their own customers except where (i) customers provide written consent to it; and/or (ii) the provision of the data and/or information is required by law.
+6 provides that financial institutions (banks, business players in capital markets, insurance, pension funds, finance companies, and other financial institutions) are prohibited from providing third parties with data and/or information on their own customers except where (i) customers provide written consent to it; and/or (ii) the provision of the data and/or information is required by law.
+Some new rules are included in the OJK Reg.
+6, one of the key changes includes prohibition on the marketing of products to prospective consumers through personal communication facilities, unless prior consents from said customers are obtained by the financial institutions.